-Computer science is the study of information handling and its application to the problems of the world.
+Computer science is the study of software development, information handling, and their application to the world's problems.
 Computing is widely used in support of science, engineering, business, law, medicine, education and the social sciences, and offers abundant employment opportunities.

-The B.S. and M.S. degrees follow the recommendations of the Association for Computing Machinery and the Institute for Electrical and Electronic Engineers.
+The B.A., B.S. and M.S. degrees follow the recommendations of the Association for Computing Machinery and the Institute for Electrical and Electronic Engineers.
 The Computing Accreditation Commission of ABET accredits the B.S. degree.

 The computer science undergraduate program introduces the fundamentals of computer programming, hardware and theory.
 It emphasizes the application of general principles to real-world problems.
 The B.S. degrees provide students with deep mathematical abilities to analyze of the meaning and efficiency of programs; while the B.A. is designed to provide students a broader background in uses of the technology.
-Combining solid fundamentals with modern technology enables graduates to understand the uses of today’s computers and to participate in future developments.
+Combining solid fundamentals with modern technology enables graduates to not only make full use of today’s computers but to help build the future.